-The FRC (which includes the FRC's officers, appointees, employees and agents) does not accept any liability to any party for any loss, damage or costs howsoever arising, whether directly or indirectly, whether in contract, tort or otherwise from any action or decision taken (or not taken) as a result of any person relying on or otherwise using this document or arising from any omission from it.
+The FRC does not accept any liability to any party for any loss, damage or costs howsoever arising, whether directly or indirectly, whether in contract, tort or otherwise from any action or decision taken (or not taken) as a result of any person relying on or otherwise using this document or arising from any omission from it.

-© The Financial Reporting Council Limited 2022 The Financial Reporting Council Limited is a company limited by guarantee.
+© The Financial Reporting Council Limited 2023

+The Financial Reporting Council Limited is a company limited by guarantee.
 Registered in England number 2486368.
 Registered Office: 8th Floor, 125 London Wall, London EC2Y 5AS